hyperk/hk-software/README.md

 ## How to use hk-software using docker

-Built images of hk-software are available on the GitHub Container Registry (GHCR).
+Built images of hk-software are available on the GitHub Container Registry (GHCR): https://github.com/hyperk/hk-software/pkgs/container/hk-software
 They should exist for each tagger version of hk-software, but also for the latest commit in the main branch.

 To download them, you need to first login into GHRC (no need to redo this if done at least once):